bachvtuan/Github-Contribution-Graph/README.md

 # Github-Contribution-Graph
-Jquery plugin to render like contribution graph on Github.
+Jquery plugin to render like contribution graph on Github when you view user's profile, You can use it to apply on other JS framework like Angularjs as well.

 ## DEMO LINK

 [DEMO LINK](http://bachvtuan.github.io/Github-Contribution-Graph/)

+## Requirements

+Jquery library

 ## Usage:
 Add below code into your html content